 Participation risk and counterparty credit risk have similar roots: a deteriorating financial situation in relation to equity participations is mostly reflected in a rating downgrade (or default) of the respective entity.
-The Group methodology used for measuring value-at-risk and internal capital requirements of equity participations nonetheless is comparable to the methodology used to measure price risk arising from positions in stocks.
+The methodology of the Group used for measuring value-at-risk and internal capital requirements of equity participations nonetheless is comparable to the methodology used to measure price risk arising from positions in stocks.
 However, in the light of the longer-term strategic nature of equity participations, annual volatilities based on observation periods of several years (instead of daily price changes) are used in the calculation.

-More information on this risk category is provided in the section Article 447 CRR Exposures in equities not included in the trading book
+More information on this risk category is provided in the section Article 447 CRR Equity exposures not held in the trading book.